 As the editor (and founder) for www.allspitfirepilots.org, I've been fortunate enough to be in touch with many sons, daughters, grand-children, nieces and nephews of former Spitfire pilots.
-What's almost universal about them is that in a quest to find out more, they typically end up researching a great deal about other pilots in the squadron.
+What's almost universal about them is that in a quest to find out more, they typically end up researching a great deal about other pilots in the squadron or wing.
 For Kevin Charles, son of Spitfire pilot Alan Charles, this is no different.
 You can check out Kevin's profile

 From Kevin Charles on Spitfire pilot Alan Charles and 244 Wing - the Desert Airforce!

 My father Alan Charles was a member of 601 Squadron and flew Spitfires in Italy at the end of WW2, and managed to get himself shot down, baling out into the sea about 1½ miles off the Italian shore and spending two hours in a dinghy before being picked up by an Air Sea Rescue Walrus which landed and was shelled from the shore.

 As children we got to hear his war stories, which were mainly drinking and poker stories, but as a teenager I got to see his log book and saw what he flew and where he trained.

 At the age of 18 he had sailed to Durban, South Africa and trained in Rhodesia (now Zimbabwe), and then travelled the length of Africa to Egypt and from there to Italy.
 Quite a journey, but one that a lot of pilots made.

 As he got older I arranged a holiday in Italy with him and my sister, and we visited a lot of the places that he had been.
 We also contacted the Bologna Flying Club and they were fantastic in flying the three of us following the course of the flight when he was shot down.